zschumacher/giphpy/docs/index.md

 ## Installation
 === "pip"
     ```console
-    pip install pygiphy
+    pip install giphpy
     ```

 === "poetry"
     ```console
-    poetry add pygiphy
+    poetry add giphpy
     ```

 ## Authentication
 In order to authenticate to the GIPHY API, you must [request an API key](https://support.giphy.com/hc/en-us/articles/360020283431-Request-A-GIPHY-API-Key) from their developer portal.

-Once you have your key, you can use it in `pygiphy` by setting the `GIPHY_API_KEY` environment variable or by passing `api_key="xxx"` as a kwarg to any function (see examples below).
+Once you have your key, you can use it in *giphpy* by setting the `GIPHY_API_KEY` environment variable or by passing `api_key="xxx"` as a kwarg to any function (see examples below).

 === "environment variable"
     ```python
     import os

-    import pygiphy
+    import giphpy

     os.environ["GIPHY_API_KEY"] = "xxx"
-    response = pygiphy.gif_translate("spongebob")
+    response = giphpy.gif_translate("spongebob")
     ```

 === "kwarg"
     ```python
-    import pygiphy
+    import giphpy

-    response = pygiphy.gif_translate("spongebob", api_key="xxx)
+    response = giphpy.gif_translate("spongebob", api_key="xxx)
     ```

 ## Simple Example
-pygiphy is extremely easy to use.
+*giphpy* is extremely easy to use.
 By setting `serialize=True`, you get a pydantic model returned to you instead of a `httpx.Response` object.

 Below are examples of what the code looks like for both the sync and async apis.

 === "sync"
     ```python
-    import pygiphy
+    import giphpy

-    gif = pygiphy.gif_translate("spongebob", api_key="xxx", serialize=True)
+    gif = giphpy.gif_translate("spongebob", api_key="xxx", serialize=True)
     print(gif)
     ```